 Rideshare services like Uber, Lyft and Sidecar have become increasingly popular.
 But in most places, these companies are neither regulated in the same manner as other transportation services like taxis and limousines, nor do they provide the same protections in terms of driver background checks or insurance coverage in the event of a car accident.

-The personal injury attorneys at Colling Gilbert Wright & Carter are dedicated to helping motor vehicle accident victims pursue the financial peace of mind they need to cope with resulting expenses and move forward with their lives.
-If you or a loved one was injured in a crash that may have been caused by a rideshare driver, please call (407) 712-7300 for your free case evaluation.
+The personal injury lawyers at Colling Gilbert Wright are dedicated to helping motor vehicle accident victims pursue the financial peace of mind they need to cope with resulting expenses and move forward with their lives.
+If you or a loved one was injured in a crash that may have been caused by a rideshare driver, please call (407) 712-7300 for your FREE case evaluation.
 Our attorneys welcome clients from the greater Orlando area, all of Florida, and nationwide.

 Uber and Other Ride Services